jcgregorio/blog/content/news/2021/06/get-vaccinated/index.md

 followers of
-[Winnie The Coup](https://www.youtube.com/watch?v=nSBx9QNhJU8&t=63s), which will only fuel more conspiracy theories in future years when, for some unknown reason, the percents of R deaths, hospitalizations and instances of long Covid will be found to swamp the rest of the US population.
+[Winnie The Coup](https://www.youtube.com/watch?v=nSBx9QNhJU8&t=63s), which will only fuel more conspiracy theories in future years when, for some unknown reason, the percentage of R deaths, hospitalizations, and instances of long Covid will be found to swamp the rest of the US population.